How to Marie Kondo your Computer

 But with GDPR I realised I don’t need to have two separate email accounts to keep my email uncluttered.
 I could just unsubscribe from these emails and then I could have a personal account and a work account.
 As, ultimately, as my work increases I don’t want to be distracted by personal emails in my inbox.

-If you unsubscribe from marketing emails but still get them long after pressing unsubscribe then report these emails to ICO – the Information Commissioners Office, whose job it is to limit spam emails in accordance to the new data protection laws.
+If you unsubscribe from marketing emails but still get them long after pressing unsubscribe then report these emails to ICO – the Information Commissioners Office, whose job it is to limit spam emails in accordance with the new data protection laws.

 Clear cache and cookies